Big Three (Atlanta Braves): Pre-Big 3

-Big Three era
+Big Three era (The peak 1991-1999)

 1993 and 1994

 Prior to the 1993 MLB season, the Atlanta Braves signed Greg Maddux (who had won the National League Cy Young Award the previous year) from the Chicago Cubs, marking the beginning of the Big Three era.
 The Big Three had a strong 1993 season as Maddux posted a 20–10 record, winning his second straight NL Cy Young Award, Glavine led the National League in wins for the third consecutive season as he posted a 22–6 record, and Smoltz once again made the All Star team.
 The "Big Three" helped the Braves win the National League West for the third consecutive season, despite trailing the San Francisco Giants for most of the season.
 The Braves eventually fell to the Philadelphia Phillies in the National League Championship Series.
 Maddux won his third consecutive Cy Young Award in the strike-shortened 1994 season as he posted a 16–6 record, had a National League leading ERA of 1.56, and struck out 156 batters.